chriscainx/lambdaR/README.md

 ## 150          5.9         3.0          5.1         1.8 virginica
 ```

-`lambda()` is a very simple function, but we can use it to various applications.
+`lambda()` is a very simple function, but we can use it for various applications.
-`lambda()` allows to redefine higher-order functions to enable using lambda expressions.
+`lambda()` is available to redefine higher-order functions to enable using lambda expressions.

 ## 4. Application